ces-tec/activemq-artemis-docker/BUILD.md

 It is also possible to just build the image without testing with `make build_2.8.0`, just testing: `make test_2.8.0`, running the image: `make run_2.8.0` or even run the image for a shell `make runsh_2.8.0`.

 You can also override the artemis binary distribution url by passing a parameter containing a zip file containing the distribution.  ie.  `make BUILD_ARGS="--build-arg ACTIVEMQ_DISTRIBUTION_URL=https://repository.apache.org/content/repositories/releases/org/apache/activemq/apache-artemis/2.6.4/apache-artemis-2.8.0-bin.zip" 2.8.0`.
 Note that you also need to pass in the version # as the first argument (ie 2.8.0)

+You can build without using the cache by setting REBUILD=y in the environment and suppress the --quiet switch by setting DEBUG=y